Wild Pebble

 Quantised melodic pitch output.

+Generated from evolving scale-constrained note sequences.
 Wild Pebble slowly changes between related scales over time depending on mutation amount and switch mode, creating harmonic drift without fully losing musical coherence.

 CV Output 2